brutallino/mangostwo-docker/README.md

 # other

 You will need World of Warcraft: Wrath of The Lich King (3.3.5a) to play on your dockerized mangos.
-Also, you need to open your realmlist.wtf and set the address to your docker host and of course, create a user in the realms db.
+Also, you need to open your realmlist.wtf and set the address to your docker host.
+To add a user account, modify and run the following in your realm db.

 ```
 INSERT INTO realmd.`account` (`username`,`sha_pass_hash`) VALUES ('ilix', SHA1(CONCAT(UPPER('ilix'),':',UPPER('mangos'))))